tatsunidas/RadiomicsJ/README.md

 RadiomicsJ has standardization function (v-mean/sd).
 Mean and SD values are caluculated by voxels in ROI.
-User can set standarzization on your needs.
+User can set standardization on your needs.

 ## Feature family
 - Morphological features